-Art, culture, and creativity are powerful drivers for inclusive and equitable, artist-led community development.
-With our ongoing work in the Garfield Park neighborhood just south of Downtown, Big Car works closely with the Garfield Park Neighbors Association, Riley Area Development Corporation, and residents of all backgrounds to help revitalize this area along the Shelby Street corridor between bustling Fountain Square and the University of Indianapolis.
+Art, culture, and creativity are powerful drivers for inclusive and equitable artist-led community development.
+As part of Big Car’s ongoing work in the Garfield Park neighborhood south of Downtown, our team works closely with the Garfield Park Neighbors Association, Riley Area Development Corporation, and residents of all backgrounds to help revitalize this area along the Shelby Street corridor between bustling Fountain Square and the University of Indianapolis.

 Check out additional excellent coverage of the project in The Indianapolis Star, Indianapolis Business Journal, NUVO Newsweekly, on WRTV6, in the Southside Times, in No Mean City and in The Urban Times.

-To do this, we’re taking a four-prong approach: Opening a large community art space in a neighborhood, a sound art space with a community radio station on the Shelby Street commercial corridor, affordable artist housing, and advocacy for a safer and more walkable village.
-The project is in motion thanks to the help of a community development block grant from the City of Indianapolis, major grants from Allen Whitehill Clowes Charitable Foundation, Efroymson Family Fund, Nina Mason Pulliam Charitable Trust, Indianapolis Neighborhood Housing Partnership, Lilly Endowment, Christel DeHaan Family Foundation, and the generous support of LISC Indianapolis, Ann and Chris Stack, Howard Schrott and Diana Mutz, Ursula David, Sam Sutphin and Kerry Dinneen, Klipsch, the Nicholas H. Noyes, Jr. Memorial Foundation, Arthur Jordan Foundation, and more.
+The Garfield Park Creative Community project is in motion thanks to the help of a community development block grant from the City of Indianapolis, major grants from Allen Whitehill Clowes Charitable Foundation, Efroymson Family Fund, Nina Mason Pulliam Charitable Trust, Indianapolis Neighborhood Housing Partnership, Lilly Endowment, Christel DeHaan Family Foundation, and the generous support of LISC Indianapolis, Ann and Chris Stack, Howard Schrott and Diana Mutz, Ursula David, Sam Sutphin and Kerry Dinneen, Klipsch, the Nicholas H. Noyes, Jr. Memorial Foundation, Arthur Jordan Foundation, and more.
 Blackline is also providing us with design help for The Tube renovation.

-In order to make this project transformational for the neighborhood and help the city as a whole, we’re raising funds to support these projects and our placemaking work in other neighborhoods and areas of the city.
+In order to make this project transformational for the neighborhood and help the city as a whole, we continue to raise funds to support these projects and our placemaking work in other neighborhoods and areas of the city.
 People interested in donating can do so here.